 White Key Part Black Key Part Description How to Play Intro 1 Plays a short intro and continues with selected looped part.
 With playback stopped, play key.
 Intro 2 Plays a longer intro and continues with selected looped part.
-Can be interrupted anytime by selecting a white key part. ted key.
+Can be interrupted anytime by selecting a white key part.
+With playback stopped, play key.
 Verse 1-5 5 verse variations in ascending order of intensity.
 Hit key to select.
-Verses keep playing until another part is selected.
+Verses keep playing until another part is

+• selected.
 Fill 1-3 Hit key to select.
 While a Fill is playing, you can select the subsequent part, otherwise it will fall back to the previously selected looped part.
 Chorus 1-5 5 chorus variations in ascending order of intensity.
 Hit key to select.
 Choruses keep playing until another part is selected.
 Special 1-4 Extra groove variations and "bonus" parts in ascending order of intensity.
 Hit key to select.
 Special parts keep playing until an- otherpart is selected.
-Breakdow n 1-3 drum performance.
+Breakdown 1-3 Use these song parts whenever you want to temporarily vary/tone down the drum performance.
 Plays immediately as long as you hold the key and falls back to previously selected part after releasing it.
 Ending 1 Plays a short ending immediately.
 Hit the key at any time in the part to trigger the ending.
 You may want to quantize the note after recording it.
 Ending 2 Plays a longer ending at the end of the current phrase.
 Hit the key anytime, the ending will play automatically at the next possible position, playback will stop.